johsund/QlikSocial/README.md

   * Create Virtual Proxy
       * Go to Qlik Sense __QMC > Virtual Proxies__
       * Create a virtual proxy that uses Ticket authentication
+      * Ensure the virtual proxy is linked to a proxy and load balances to the Qlik Sense engine.

 ![alt tag](https://raw.githubusercontent.com/johsund/QlikSocial/master/images/virtualProxy.png)